sivakumar-g-liaison/alloy-conveyor-server/README.md

 g2-listener-pool-container-dropboxqueue not registered with com.liaison.threadmanagement.LiaisonExecutorServiceManager
 g2-listener-pool-container-processedpayload not registered with com.liaison.threadmanagement.LiaisonExecutorServiceManager
 ```
-Since it is common code base for threee different micro service, we will not initialize Conveyor Server/Dropbox related pools in Relay and Legacy.
-Same thing applicable for Conveyor Server where we don't initialize javascript or procesor pools.
+Since it is common code base for three different micro service, we will not initialize Conveyor Server/Dropbox related pools in Relay and Legacy.
+Same thing applicable for Conveyor Server where we don't initialize javascript or processor pools.